Skills Training & Hackathon

 Hacking is creative problem solving.
 (It does not have to involve technology.)
 A hackathon is any event of any duration where people come together to solve problems.
 Most hackathons I’ve run also have a parallel track for workshops.Participants typically form groups of about 2-5 individuals, take out their laptops (if the event is technology themed), and dive into problems.
 Training workshops are a great parallel track especially for newcomers but also for all participants. -How to Run a Successful Hackathon

 Is there a set challenge?
 Only that you build a tool to help public defenders or their clients.
 After that, it's up to the judges to pick the "best."
 You can learn about our judges by clicking on their names.
-Currently, they are Darrell Malone, Adrian Angus, Dyane O'Leary, and Cynthia Mousseau, but we're announcing additional judges soon.
+Currently, they are Darrell Malone, Adrian Angus, Anthony Benedetti (the head of MA's public defenders), Dyane O'Leary, Cynthia Mousseau.

 Any special requirements for entries?
 Yes, to be eligible, entries must open source their codebase, and at least one of your team members must be able to demo for the judges on Monday from 4-6pm.